 How to Silence an Aquarium Air Pump with Some Duct Tape and a Jar?

 Hello, fellow aquarium enthusiasts!
-I’m MarkOpens in a new tab., an aquarium hobbyist with over four decades of experience.
-Today, I’m going to share a simple, cost-effective, and safe DIY method I’ve developed to silence the persistent hum of an aquarium air pump.
+I’m Mark, an aquarium hobbyist with over four decades of experience.
+Today, I’m going to share a simple, cost-effective, and safe DIY method I’ve developed to silence the persistent hum of an aquarium air pumpOpens in a new tab..
 This method has been a game-changer for me, and I’ve been using it for the past twenty years.
 Let’s dive in!

 Materials You’ll Need